KieranFarrerDev/KieranFarrerDev/README.md

 <div style="text-align: right;" >
    <h3>About me: </h3>
    <p>I'm a multi disciplined Full Stack Developer currently specialising in the cyber secuirty sector.
-I love learning new technologies and pushing myself out of my comfort zone in order to develop and progress on both a technical and personal level.</p>
+I love learning new technologies and pushing myself out of my comfort zone in order to develop and progress on both a technical and professional level.</p>
    <p> I have a passion for developing and maintaining readable, reusable and robust code.</p>
 </div>